-Gravitational trajectory adopted by Apollo-11 program to reach the Moon is named after a self-educated Ukrainian who made calculations 50 years before the lunar flight: Kondratyuk Route
+Gravitational trajectory adopted by Apollo-11 program to reach the Moon is named after a self-educated Ukrainian mathematician who had made calculations 50 years before the Lunar Flight: Kondratyuk Route

 0